Robert McAlpin Williamson (c. 1804-1859)

 The life of a circuit judge was harsh and difficult, but it seems to have suited Williamson.
 The Third District included six counties, and the circuit was ridden on horseback during all kinds of weather, with lodgings taken wherever available; if no lodgings were available, the judge and circuit lawyers camped out.
 Following court sessions, Williamson often entertained at evening gatherings, playing banjo and singing.
 He was said to have had a preference for Negro spirituals learned in his childhood in Georgia.
 He also was known for pattin' juba, an African-American percussion style of rhythmic thigh-patting, hand-clapping, and foot stomping prevalent among slave populations; it was another skill he likely brought with him from Georgia.

 At the close of his first circuit in 1837, Williamson was married, and the couple settled in Washington County and started a family that eventually included seven children.
 Williamson resigned his position on the court in January 1839.
-The following year he was elected to represent Washington County in Congress.
-He served in the House in the Fifth, Sixth, and Seventh Congress, in the Senate in the Eighth Congress, and in the House again in the Ninth Congress.
+The following year he was elected to represent Washington County in the Congress of the Republic of Texas.
+He served in the Texas House in the Fifth, Sixth, and Seventh Congress, in the Texas Senate in the Eighth Congress, and in the Texas House again in the Ninth Congress.
 (His Senate seat in the Eighth Congress was contested, and he eventually lost the seat.)
 He ran unsuccessfully for lieutenant governor in 1851.

 In 1857 Williamson suffered an illness that left him mentally impaired.
 He died in Wharton on December 22, 1859.
 He is buried in the Texas State Cemetery; Williamson County is named for him.